 - The resort has its own beer: Phins and Feathers.

 - If you're looking for some quick eats after a day at the pool (or the parks!), Fuel has several grab-and-go options.
 You can also get made-to-order sandwiches and salads, as well as some pre-packaged snacks.
-Fuel is also a quick morning option!
+Fuel is another quick morning option!

 - With such a convenient location, don't be afraid to venture outside of on-site dining.
-You're a hop, skip and a jump away from the Boardwalk or even Epcot or Hollywood Studios to grab some grub.
+You're a hop, skip and a jump away from the BoardWalk or even EPCOT or Disney's Hollywood Studios to grab some grub.
 Be sure to take advantage!

 - Don't froget to keep your eyes peeled for magical touches!
 From elevator door posters to character candy sculptures in Fuel, there's no shortage of hidden treats.